JamesC215/Spaceman-Game/README.md

 # Spaceman Game

 Here is the link to my game: https://jamesc215.github.io/Spaceman-Game/
+## User requirements:

+- A computer/phone with access to the internet.
+- The link above.
+- That's it!

 ## ****Breakdown of the game and what it does:****

 -Word guessing game - name was changed to Spaceman instead of Hangman to divert away from the negative connotations of “Hang”-man.